 *It takes at least 5 business days to issue an eVISA.

-*If your visa is approved, you will receive an email with the “Notice of examination result and visa fees”.
-Please bring a printed copy of it with the visa fees (cash only) to the Consulate during our office hours.
+*If your eVISA is approved, you will receive an email with the “Notice of visa fees”.
+The visa fee can be paid by credit card online or in cash at the Consulate.
+If you pay in cash, please bring a printed copy of "Registration Information Form" with the visa fees to the Consulate during our office hours.
 The eVISAs will be issued after your payment.

 * You can check the status of your visa application through your visa application account.
 We do NOT accept any inquires about the status of your visa application.